MicrosoftDocs/patterns-practices/patterns-practices/guide/multi-targeting-quickstart.md

 Although some Silverlight assemblies can be directly used from the .NET Framework 4.0, there are cases in which you need to share source code to create a multi-targeted application.
 To avoid maintaining two entirely separate code bases, linking the source code from a WPF to Silverlight project is a reasonable solution to these scenarios.
 This QuickStart demonstrates this linked file approach.

+> [!NOTE]
-**Note:** Manually maintaining the links between files in multiple projects using Visual Studio is possible, but it can be time consuming and error-prone.
+> Manually maintaining the links between files in multiple projects using Visual Studio is possible, but it can be time consuming and error-prone.
 Because of this, the Prism team created the Project Linker tool.
 This tool helps to automatically create and maintain links from a source project to a target project to share code that is common to Silverlight and WPF.
 Therefore, shared code can be written once and built for the target environment.
 It also works with version control.

 You can download [Project Linker](http://visualstudiogallery.msdn.microsoft.com/en-us/5e730577-d11c-4f2e-8e2b-cbb87f76c044) from Visual Studio Gallery or open Visual Studio, click **Extension Manager** on the **Tools** menu, click **Online Gallery** in the **Extension Manager** dialog box, and then search for "Project Linker."